IanRohrbacher/Choose-Ohio-First-OpenAI-Python-Project/README.md

 4. The system will analyze the submission and update the backup file.
 5. Repeat as needed for new submissions.

+---
+> **SCHOLARSHIP PROJECT / PROOF OF CONCEPT:**
+> This project is not actively maintained.
+Provided for reference only.
+---

 ## License
-The code in this project is licensed under MIT license.
+The code in this project is licensed under the MIT license.